+burst-min Recommended value: 0.1

-burst-min Recommended value: 0.1 burst-max it will batch those message The default values of 0.2 0.5 tting more than one message in the time period ges together and send them as a single write.
-5 and 0.5 work well in most situations.
-A burst- an 0.5 can give a visual effect on the client side " instead of streamed.
+Recommended value: burst-max 0.5

+When a session starts getting more than one message in the time period it will batch those messages together and send them as a single write.
+The default values of 0.25 and 0.5 work well in most situations.
+A burstmax setting of greater than 0.5 can give a visual effect on the client side that data is being "pulsed" instead of streamed.